 Dr. Marcelo Caetano, the tough ex-Prime Minister of Portugal, overthrown by the Army coup of?

-Dr. Marcelo Caetano, the tough ex-Prime Minister of Portugal, overthrown by the Army coup of 25 April, has returned to academic life -- in Brazil.
+Background: Dr. Marcelo Caetano, the tough ex-Prime Minister of Portugal, overthrown by the Army coup of 25 April, has returned to academic life -- in Brazil.

 Dr. Caetano (six years Prime Minister) and ex-President Amerigo Tomas were sent to exile in Brazil by the Portuguese military junta.

 On Wednesday (5 June) Dr. Caetano arrived at the University of Gama Filh.
 Rio de Janeiro, to begin his first day's work as head of the University's Institute of Comparative Law.

 Apart from teaching, he will study and carry out research on the legal structures of various countries.